• Skip to primary navigation

 Electronic Fetal Monitoring and Failure to Monitor

-Healthcare providers use a fetal monitoring machine during labor to check the baby’s heart rate and pulse before and during birth.
+Healthcare providers use a fetal monitoring machine during labor.
+It checks the baby’s heart rate and pulse before and during birth.

-Electronic fetal monitoring (EFM ) can either be continuous or intermittent.
-The U.S. National Institutes of Health reports that continuous EFM can lead to higher rates of C-section birth and births that require vacuum extraction.
-This, in itself, increases the chances of birth injuries.
+Electronic fetal monitoring (EFM) can either be continuous or intermittent.
+Continuous EFM can lead to higher rates of C-section births and births that require vacuum extraction.
+This increases the chances of birth injuries.

-EFM can be attached externally or internally to the patient.
-An internal EFM increases the risk of mother and baby.
-An infant, according to NIH, “is 2.5 times more likely to contract an infection.”[2]
+EFM can be attached externally or internally.
+An internal EFM increases the risk to the mother and baby.
+An infant, according to studies, “is 2.5 times more likely to contract an infection.”[2]

 For example, if a baby’s heart rate drops, that could indicate that the infant doesn’t have enough oxygen.
 If the baby is being adequately monitored, medical professionals will typically take measures to correct the issue immediately.

-If medical professionals fail to monitor, oxygen loss can lead to brain damage, leading to a number of disorders, including lifelong conditions such as cerebral palsy.
+If medical professionals fail to monitor, oxygen loss can lead to brain damage, leading to several disorders, including lifelong conditions such as cerebral palsy.

 • Keeping a close watch on the infant for signs of jaundice, abnormal movements, or breathing issues